vidyawantstobattle/SoBigData-Expansion-Hackathon-Feature/README.md

 3. Automating the testcases on which the Hackathon solution is judged
 4. Offering support during Hackathons by answering general queries

-A detailed report of the work done can be found in the SoBigData Hackathons PDF file here.
+A detailed report of the work done can be found in the SoBigData - Hackathons PDF file [here](./SoBigData - Hackathons.pdf).